Surrendered & Untamed

 Jason was joined by former Fringe bandmates Jeremy Cole, Eric Perry and Charlie Townsend.
 Surrendered & Untamed is the obvious evolution of Fringe.
 Clark sounds very inspired on this record, invoking a feeling of intimacy that is very rare these days.
 While the band manages to create a sound all their own, certainly fans of artists like Pearl Jam, Mutemath, Coldplay, Dave Matthews Band, Frank Hart, U2, and Remy Zero will find a lot to like about Clark and Surrendered & Untamed.

-The album opens with the celebratory “My Beautiful Song”, which stands up to the best artistically minded musicians music has to offer.
-Its lyrics a study in passion and zeal.
+The album opens with the celebratory “My Beautiful Song”, which stands up to the best artistically minded musicians that music has to off.
+It’s lyrics a study in passion and zeal.
 It only gets better from there, each track epic in theme and grandeur.
 Both lyrically and instrumentally, the album is wildly creative and builds an atmosphere of awe that lends itself to sincere worship.

 Surrendered & Untamed was recorded with Randy Everett at Terminal Studios and Montreal Mountaineering Club and officially released in 2006.